Alistair-Sabe/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd -> show the current working directory \n
+pwd -> show the current working directory

-ls -> list contents in curent directory /n
+ls -> list contents in curent directory

 cd -> change the working directory to our home directory